polly-code/DPDchrom/README.md

 `1,1,3200000,3400000,3200000,3400000,1`

 To perform calculations execute DPDchrom in the command line passing **3** arguments, _/path/to/file_, resolution in bp, and chain length.
 Path to file and resolution are self-descriptive.
 If you want to reconstruct a single chain with a fixed length, then pass the number of beads.
-When you don't want to define chain length or have several chain, please, pass **0**.
+When you don't want to define chain length or have several chains, please, pass **0**.
 Example of the command to reconstruct conformation using file `myfile` at resolution _100 Kb_:

 > ./DPDchrom /home/work/myfile 100000 0

 ## Postprocessing

-The format of output file with conformation is customed.
+The format of the output file with conformation is custom.
 In order to convert it to _mol2_ format, there is a script `rst2mol2.py` in _py_script_ folder.
-Moreover there is an opportunity to remove periodic boundary conditions properly.
+Moreover, there is an opportunity to remove periodic boundary conditions properly.

-To compare structures with each other, there is a script `imj_acc.py` provided as a template to calculate similarity (reconstruction accuracy) as Modified Jaccard Index.
+To compare structures with each other, there is a script `imj_acc.py` provided as a template to calculate similarity (reconstruction accuracy) as the Modified Jaccard Index.

 ## Spin-off